Seated Calf Raise: Muscles Worked, How To Do, Form

 The seated dumbbell one-leg calf raise exercise places more stress on the soleus than it does on the gastrocnemius.

-If there are size and strength differences between your calves, perform this exercise first on your smaller or weaker calf, and do not perform more reps on your stronger calf.
+If your calves differ in size and strength, perform this exerciseย first on your smaller or weaker calf,ย and do not perform more reps on your stronger calf.
 This allows your weaker calf to catch up in strength.

 Seated Dumbbell One Leg Calf Raise